Close icon

 Funding

-There will be a number of funded places available for academic year 2024/25 and updates on funded places will be provided in due course.
+The number of funded places is finalised ahead of each annual intake.
+Updates on funded places will be provided here in due course.

 Applicants identified their funding preferences in advance (HSE or NEPS or both) and then successful applicants were assigned funding based on merit (performance at interview).